Tufin/oasdiff/docs/BREAKING-CHANGES.md

 ### Customizing Breaking Changes Checks
 If you encounter a change that isn't reported, you may:
-1. Run `oasdiff changelog` to see if the check is available as an info-level check, and [customize the level as needed](#customizing-breaking-changes-checks).
+1. Run `oasdiff checks` to see if the check is available, and [customize the level as needed](#customizing-security-levels).
 2. Add a [custom check](CUSTOMIZING-CHECKS.md)

 ### Additional Options